pellcorp/creality/k1/readme.md

 This mode is activated by prefixing the call to the installer with `KLIPPER_GIT_CLONE=ssh`, its not for normal use as cloning via ssh is much slower than via curl but it does not seem to timeout.

-## MCU Firmware

-the fw/K1 firmware is built from my Klipper fork.

 ## MCU Util

 In the future I hope to use the mcu_util.py to do firmware updates, this relies on pyserial which is preinstalled on the k1.

-## Pellcorp Python Env

-scripts/recreate-pellcorp-env.sh is run on my k1-qemu environment and then I scp it back and merge it, less than ideal but I only need configupdater.

-## Original Bootloader

-I got a copy of the original nozzle bootloader from zarboz from discord, I have saved it here for reference.
-Can be used to restore a bricked MCU with stlink.

-Refer to bootloader/Bootloader_GD32_ToolheadNozzle_Creality.bin